irka775/little-explorers/README.md

 ## Performance

 Performance was tested using Google Chrome's Lighthouse tool in DevTools built into the browser.
-The performance tests can be viewed [here](https://github.com/johnvenkiah/CI_PP5_John_Venkiah/blob/main/docs/performance/PERFORMANCE.md).
+The performance tests can be viewed [here](PERFORMANCE.md).

 ## Validation

 Thourough validation of all code was made without errors.
-The results can be viewed [here](https://github.com/johnvenkiah/CI_PP5_John_Venkiah/blob/main/docs/validation/VALIDATION.md).
+The results can be viewed [here](VALIDATION.md).

-## Accessibility

-Accessibility tests were also performed with the [WAVE](https://wave.webaim.org/) Web Accessibility Evaluation Tool and passed all tests.
-They can be viewed [here](https://github.com/johnvenkiah/CI_PP5_John_Venkiah/blob/main/docs/accessibility/ACCESSIBILITY.md).

 ## Bugs